RustyTake-Off/dotfiles/genfiles/browsers/README.md

 ### Firefox about:config (optional)

-Some changes to the `about:config` in Firefox.
+Some changes to the 🛠️ `about:config` in Firefox 🔥🦊.

 | Flags                         | Action   |
 | ----------------------------- | -------- |